ibm-cloud-docs/overview/peering_policy.md

 - Peer announcements must be consistent across all Interconnect locations.
 - {{site.data.keyword.Bluemix_notm}} sends and accepts MED attributes by request only.

-{{site.data.keyword.Bluemix_notm}} reserves the right to suspend peering for an indefinite period if any form of network abuse is detected and verified to be taking place via the peering interconnect.
+{{site.data.keyword.Bluemix_notm}} reserves the right to suspend peering for an indefinite period if any form of network abuse is detected and verified to be taking place through the peering interconnect.
 This suspension includes setting a default route to {{site.data.keyword.Bluemix_notm}}. {{site.data.keyword.Bluemix_notm}} doesn't accept any IPv4 announcements smaller than /24 or IPv6 announcements smaller than /48.
 An MD5 password is preferred but not required.

 For more information, see the [PeeringDB record](https://www.peeringdb.com/asn/36351){: external}.